-There’s many strange aspects to having this new kind of memory that is different than before.
-I don’t know if I can do a good job describing it to you, but I can try.
-One of the weird things is that the feeling of a memory isn’t stored with the memory anymore.
-Maybe I lost that part in the stroke or maybe I never had any feeling about it in the first place.
+There are many strange aspects to having this new kind of memory that is different than before.
+I don’t know if I can do a good job describing it to you, but I’ll try.
+One of the weird things is that the feelings of a memory aren’t stored with that memory anymore.
+Maybe I lost that part in the stroke or maybe I never had any feeling about my memories in the first place.
 I tend to think it’s the latter since I was always pretty good at regulating my feelings.
 I probably did it all the time as a defensive measure.
 I doubt I relented for even a second.
 I think this is what people call “putting up walls.”
-My guess is that things happened that I remember, but at the time, I had suppressed the feeling at the time, so while the memory got recorded, there was nothing to record when it came time to record the feeling.
+My guess is that things happened that I remember but, at the time, I had suppressed the feeling at the time.
+So while the memory got recorded, there was nothing to record when it came time to record the feeling.
 It’s not that my feelings got lost when my brain got scrambled, it’s that they never happened in the first place.
 I think that’s what’s happening here, but who can really know?

 This is strange, because I find myself feeling a lot of things about these memories that still exist that I never felt before.
 Sometimes, they are welcome warm memories.
 Sometimes, they are a bit raw and sensitive.
 Maybe what I’m about to describe is how people normally feel about their memories and feelings and I was somewhat abnormal before the accident for having the ability to suppress that.
 Maybe the stroke “fixed” me in that way.

 I find myself having some pleasant feelings and some unpleasant feelings of memories that have long ago been stored and processed.
 These are very old memories with no particular feelings attached to them, but now I’m receiving very much new emotions about these old memories that could easily have been forgotten.